cookies-xor-cream/HugoTest/content/posts/poetry/memorypoint.md

 ---

 With a shutter snap and full force flash
-She flatlined her batteries.
+she flatlined her batteries.

 The lithium, it couldn't hold,
-The alkali had broke its mould.
+the alkali had broke its mould.

 A caustic spray of absentees,
-That never need RSVP.
+that never need RSVP.

-The lead paint wore its absence strung
+The lead paint wore, its absence strung
-Like fibrosis caught up in her lungs.
+like fibrosis caught up in her lungs.

 We wouldn't miss asbestos words,
-The turns of phrase and sharpened tongues.
+the turns of phrase and sharpened tongues.

 I was left here, with these memories
-That didn't want to plug into the prise.
+that didn't want to plug in the prise.

 Then the sunlight stabbed as it must do,
-Smouldered her goodbyes, and then her dues.
+smouldered her goodbyes, and then her dues.

 The only thing that was left on ice
-Was her fascination with prepositions,
+was her fascination with prepositions,

-But especially the word "through",
+But especially the word *"through",*
-When it wore the past as a disguise.
+when it wore the past as a disguise.

 And that stuck with me
-The whole damn way, straight through.
+the whole damn way, straight through.